WenBank/fritz-android-tutorials/README.md

 ## Example Apps

-If you are new to Fritz, I'd recommend getting started with our Heartbeat Demo App.
+If you are new to Fritz, it's recommended to get started with our Heartbeat Demo App.
 You can also install the latest version from the [Google Play Store](https://play.google.com/store/apps/details?id=ai.fritz.heartbeat&hl=en_US):

 - Heartbeat Demo App - Our kitchen sink project showcases all on-device Vision APIs and Custom Model usage.
 - Camera Boilerplate App - Our lightweight camera app to quickly get started implementing features with the camera.